What Is It?

 Glucose is a simple sugar used as the source of energy by living cells.
 It is produced by plants as one of the main products of photosynthesis.
 Glucose is available as a white substance, a solid crystal or an aqueous solution.
 In cosmetics and personal care products, Glucose may be used in the formulation of bath products, cleansing products, eye makeup, skin care products, makeup and hair care products.

-Glucose functions as a flavoring agent, humectant, skin-conditioning agent - humectant and as a skin-conditioning agent - miscellaneous.
+Glucose functions as a Ingredients that impart a flavor or a taste to a product., Ingredients that slow the loss of moisture from a product during use., skin-conditioning agent – humectant and as a skin-conditioning agent – miscellaneous.

-Glucose is produced commercially by the enzymatic hydrolysis of starch.
+Glucose is produced commercially by the enzymatic Decomposition of a chemical compound into smaller constituents by reaction with water. of A complex carbohydrate widely distributed among plants.
+It is the chief storage form of carbohydrates in plants..
 The starch may be obtained from many types of plants including corn, rice, wheat, potato, cassava, arrowroot and sago.
 Corn starch is the most common source of Glucose in the United States.

 The Food and Drug Administration (FDA) permits Glucose syrup and dried Glucose syrup to be used as sweeteners in food.